 \section{Limitations}

 While HEIST advances the state of foundation models for spatial transcriptomics (ST), it has several limitations.
-First, the current GRN construction relies on co-expression relationships using mutual information, which may not fully capture causal gene regulatory mechanisms or directional influences.
-This can be integrated by more sophisticated MI meassures like DREMI~\cite{krishnaswamy2014conditional}.
-Furthermore, integrating more sophisticated GRN inference techniques could improve the biological interpretability and efficiency of gene embeddings.
-A potential direction for future work can be incorporating temporal dynamics by applying techniques such as Granger causality~\cite{granger-causality} over inferred pseudotime trajectories, allowing the model to capture not only static spatial and regulatory dependencies but also directional gene regulatory influence and developmental progression, which are currently not modeled in HEIST.
+First, the current gene co-expression network construction relies on co-expression relationships using mutual information, which may not fully capture causal gene co-expression mechanisms or directional influences.
+This can be integrated by more sophisticated MI meassures like DREMI~\citep{krishnaswamy2014conditional}.
+Furthermore, integrating more sophisticated gene co-expression network inference techniques could improve the biological interpretability and efficiency of gene embeddings.
+A potential direction for future work can be incorporating temporal dynamics by applying techniques such as Granger causality~\citep{granger-causality} over inferred pseudotime trajectories, allowing the model to capture not only static spatial and co-expression dependencies but also directional gene co-expression influence and developmental progression, which are currently not modeled in HEIST.
 Second, the model assumes static spatial snapshots of tissues and does not account for temporal dynamics or developmental trajectories, which are critical in understanding certain biological processes.
 Extending HEIST to model spatio-temporal transcriptomics data is an important direction for future work.
 Finally, while HEIST improves computational efficiency over prior foundation models, it still requires substantial computational resources for large-scale pretraining.
 Despite these limitations, HEIST provides a flexible and scalable foundation for modeling complex spatial and molecular interactions, and future work can address these challenges to further improve its generalization and interpretability.